 \item \textbf{Type II:} We take $E\I$ to be the surface with singular fibers $(I_1,I_2,I_3,I_6)$ from the item above.
 We then also take $E\II$ to be a copy of $E\I$ with a different map to $\mathbf P^1$, given by composing the map of $E\I$ with a M\"obius transformation.
 In particular, any nontrivial permutation of the triple of fibers of types $(I_2,I_3,I_6)$ can be uniquely attained in this way.
-Hence there are $5$ examples of this type, first studied by M. Sch\"utt in \cite{Stt04}. \end{itemize} Note that both Type I and Type II satisfy the conditions for Schoen's construction, hence $\smash{\widehat{X}}$ is a Calabi-Yau threefold.
+Hence there are five examples of this type, first studied by M. Sch\"utt in \cite{Stt04}. \end{itemize} Note that both Type I and Type II satisfy the conditions for Schoen's construction, hence $\smash{\widehat{X}}$ is a Calabi--Yau threefold.
 Moreover, the set $\Sigma\I\cap\Sigma\II$ has at least three elements in both cases.
-By \cite[Theorem 7.1]{Sch88}, this condition (together with the rest of our assumptions) ensures~that all the varieties $\widehat{X}$ of Type I and Type II are \textit{rigid} (have no infinitesimal deformations).~Since $\widehat{X}$ is Calabi-Yau, it is equivalent to say that $\dim_{\mathbf C}\mathrm{H}^3(\widehat{X})=2$.
+By \cite[Theorem 7.1]{Sch88}, this condition (together with the rest of our assumptions) ensures~that all the varieties $\widehat{X}$ of Type I and Type II are \textit{rigid} (have no infinitesimal deformations).~Since $\widehat{X}$ is Calabi--Yau, this is equivalent to saying that $\dim_{\mathbf C}\mathrm{H}^3(\widehat{X})=2$.

 For the third and final type, we relax the rationality condition on $E\I$ and $E\II$: \begin{itemize} \item \textbf{Type III:} We take $E\I=E\II$ to be the modular surface $M$ over (the compactification of) the modular curve $X_1(N),N\geq 4$.
 The compactification of such a curve is isomorphic to $\mathbf P^1$ when $N\leq 10$ or $N = 12$, and the maps $M\rightarrow X_1(N)$ can be found in \cite{Baa10}.
 Parameterizing this surface over $X_1(N)\simeq \mathbf P^1$ is now easy to do in Maple.